 Despite this, there's no arguing that they're beautiful today.

 From the gardens, we walked down to the main part of the Alhambra, known as the Nasrid Palaces.
-These are the oldest palaces still standing, most dating back to the early Moorish rulers.
+These are the oldest palaces still standing, most dating back to the early Arabic rulers.

 My mouth was agape through the first half of the tour at least, and I only heard about a third of what our very knowledgable guide was saying.
 The architecture and design inside these palaces is INSANE.
 It's no wonder why everything here is UNESCO-recognized.

 We worked our way through the rooms and hallways and courtyards of each palace.
 We took refuge from the rain in old bath houses with star-shaped cutouts in the roof to let light in.

 And we briefly popped in to the Palace of Charles V, which sticks out from the beautiful Arabic buildings surrounding it like a sore thumb.

 My favorite palace had to be the Palace of the Lions (Palacio de los Leones), which is where the royal family would have lived.
 The courtyard has a fountain at its center surrounded by (you guessed it) lions – 12 of them made of marble.